industrial-edge/performance-insight-getting-started/docs/Installation.md

 ![performance_insight_icon](graphics/Performance_Insight_Icon.png)

-Hint: When opening the application for the first time a lincese message might pop up.
+Hint: When opening the application for the first time a lincese message might pop up (no relationship to IE Hub).
 Just accept the message and start using the application

 ### Configure a dashboard